WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KY12.md

 It was published 2016 by University of Kentucky Libraries.

-The network consists of 2273 nodes (junctions), 2426 pipes, 7 tanks, 15 pumps and 1 reservoir.
+The network consists of 2273 nodes (junctions), 2426 pipes, 22 valves, 7 tanks, 15 pumps and 1 reservoir.

 <img src="../static/benchmarks/network-ky12/ky12_plot.png" width="100%"/>